danielroe/roe.dev/content/blog/today-is-your-day.md

 <p><img src="/img/today-is-your-day/twitch-recap.png" alt="Twitch recap titled 'Grass-Toucher of the Year', with 839 new followers, 4.27K total hours watched, 118 new subscribers, 40 streams, 7.22K total chats sent, 8 clips and the Nuxt logo as the top channel emote" height="2200" width="1760" class="md:float-right md:w-1/2 -md:mt-1 my-2 md:ml-4"></p>

 That's one reason I stream maintenance, building things or talking to people.
-(You can find me on [Algora](https://tv.algora.io/danielroe), [Twitch](https://www.twitch.tv/danielroe) or [YouTube](https://www.youtube.com/@danielroe)).
+You can find me on [Algora](https://tv.algora.io/danielroe), [Twitch](https://www.twitch.tv/danielroe) or [YouTube](https://www.youtube.com/@danielroe).
 I think of it as 'coding with friends' and it's part of the fun.

-If you've joined me on stream, sponsored me, contributed to Nuxt - or supported me in any of the other many ways people have made my life a joy this year, thank you ❤️
+If you've joined me on stream, sponsored me, contributed to Nuxt - or supported me in any of the many other ways people have made my life a joy this year, thank you ❤️

 - **Next year, I want to continue to take joy in my work**.